 U.S. Energy Use

-The image below illustrates the total energy flows in the U.S. in 2016.
-All of the fuel sources on the left are primary energy sources, and the quantities are given in quads (a quad is one quadrillion BTUs, or 1 x 1015 BTUs).
+The image below illustrates the total energy flows in the U.S. in 2020.
+All the fuel sources on the left are primary energy sources, and the quantities are given in quads (a quad is one quadrillion BTUs, or 1 x 1015 BTUs).
 The image indicates how each energy source is used, and how much is wasted ("rejected"), mostly as heat.
 (You can click on the image to see a larger and resizable version.)
 You can view a short explanation of this chart by a representative from Lawrence Livermore National Laboratory (LLNL), the U.S. national lab that generates this chart every year.

 Lawrence Livermore National Laboratory also publishes an annual carbon emission flow chart (this type of "flow" chart is called a Sankey diagram).
-The 2014 chart (the most recent available) can be seen below.
-Note that the subjects of this Lesson (hydroelectric and biomass) and next lesson (solar and wind) do not account for any of the U.S.'s carbon footprint.
+The 2018 chart (the most recent available) can be seen below.
+Note that the subjects of this Lesson (hydroelectric and biomass) and the next lesson (solar and wind) do not account for any of the U.S.'s carbon footprint.

 The table and chart below comes from the EIA's monthly report, "Short-Term Energy Outlook," September 2021.
 (Commonly referred to as STEO).

 Biomass clearly comes from a variety of sources, so what is biomass?
-In the table above, it is wood biomass, waste biomass, ethanol, and biomass-based diesel ("biodiesel").
+In the table above, it is wood biomass, waste biomass, ethanol, biomass-based diesel ("biodiesel"), and biofuel losses and co-products.
 Is it me, or does it seems like other renewable sources like solar and wind get most of the press?
 Don't get me wrong - these are great sources, but biomass is by far the largest single source of renewable energy both in the U.S. and worldwide.
-Altogether, about 39% of renewable energy consumed in the USA in 2016 came from biomass sources.
-More than wind and solar combined!
+Altogether, about 38% of renewable energy consumed in the USA in 2020 came from biomass sources (not included the biofuel losses and co-products).
+About the same amount as wind and solar combined!

 What is Biomass?